Why it's time to put an end to the bloody annoying tampon tax

-Australian women are still paying a monthly tax for being female almost 20 years after the introduction of the GST.
-And it’s bloody annoying
+Australian women are still paying a monthly tax for being female almost 20 years after the introduction of the GST, writes Sharyn McCowen.
+And it's bloody annoying.

 More than half of goods and services purchased in Australia, including sunscreen, toothpaste, condoms and lubricant, are exempt from the GST under their classification as essential health goods.